Application Processing and Case Overview

 If you are eligible for Mississippi Medicaid health benefits and your case is approved, it will be reviewed on an annual basis.
 Near your renewal date you will receive a letter to review your personal information and have the opportunity to make changes.
 If anything needs to be updated, indicate the changes on the form and mail it back or notify your case worker.

 Eligibility Hearings and Appeals

 An eligibility hearing is an administrative process that you may ask for if you do not agree with a decision that has been made about your Medicaid eligibility.
 Beneficiaries/applicants are entitled to a fair hearing if they disagree with actions taken by the Division of Medicaid to deny, terminate or reduce services.

 For more information regarding hearings, visit the Eligibility Hearing webpage.

 Eligibility Hearings Contacts

-The Bureau of Appeals is responsible for coordinating, scheduling, and facilitating appeals for Medicaid beneficiaries.
+The Office of Appeals is responsible for coordinating, scheduling, and facilitating appeals for Medicaid beneficiaries.
 Cases are heard by an impartial hearing officer employed by or on contract with the agency.
 If you have questions regarding fair hearings for Medicaid eligibility decisions, contact the Mississippi Division of Medicaid:

 Or contact the regional office that serves your county of residence